dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-1-Intro_to_Java/Deliverables/RockPaperScissors.md

 ## Skeleton

 Use the code below as a starting point.
 Each of the sections below will ask you to add a new part to the skeleton program.
+Put each

 ```
+/**
-// Rock, paper, scissors
+* Rock, paper, scissors
-// CMS 167

-// Play a single round of human vs. computer
+* Plays a single round of human vs. computer
+*
+* CMS 121
+*/

 public class RockPaperScissors {

     public static void main(String[] args) {

-    // Declare final variables representing the three moves
+        // 1.
+Declare final variables representing the three moves

-    // Create a new Scanner
+        // 2.
+Create a new Scanner

-    // Print the welcome message and list the three moves
+        // 3.
+Print the welcome message and list the three moves

-    // Read the user's move
+        // 4.
+Read the user's move

-    // If the move is not 1, 2, or 3, exit the program with return
+        // 5.
+If the move is not 1, 2, or 3, exit the program with return

-    // Randomly generate the CPU's move
+        // 6.
+Randomly generate the CPU's move

-    // Print the CPU's move
+        // 7.
+Print the CPU's move

         // Determine the outcome and print an appropriate message

     }

 }
 ```